November 28, 2022

 Sulfuric acid: This is a corrosive mineral acid that is also used in car batteries.
 It gets very hot when in contact with water and can cause serious eye as well as skin damage.
 It will also damage other organic materials like clothing and wood.

-Are Chemical Drain Cleaners Harmful to Plumbing Pipes?
+Are Chemical Drain Cleaners Harmful To Plumbing Pipes?

 Chemical drain cleaners are not only harmful to humans but also to your plumbing pipes.
 Over time, the chemicals in these cleaners can damage your pipes, particularly if they fail to remove the clog.
 When the drain cleaner is unable to do its job, in addition to the clog, you now have a drain cleaner residue that can further damage your pipes.
 The caustic nature of some of these cleaners will cause them to eat away at your pipes, which can lead to leaks and even burst pipes.